JamitLabs/Accio/README.md

 On future runs, both `install` and `update` will make sure all these created directories & build scripts are kept up-to-date so you don't ever need to change them manually.
 Actually, you shouldn't change their contents, reordering is fine though.

+_Please note that before running any of the install commands, you should **close your project** if you have it open in Xcode.
+Otherwise some unexpected problems could occur when Accio rewrites the project file._

 Additionally, for both install commands you can provide a path to a **shared cache** to copy the build products to on top of the local cache.
 For example:

 ```bash